 The Bond Fund may enter into mortgage dollar roll transactions.
 In these transactions, the Bond Fund sells mortgage-backed securities for delivery in the future and at the same time contracts to repurchase substantially similar securities on a specified future date.
 During the roll period, the Bond Fund does not receive principal and interest paid on the mortgage-backed securities.
 The Bond Fund is compensated for the lost principal and interest by the difference between the current sales price and the lower price for the future purchase (often referred to as the "drop") as well as by the interest earned on the cash proceeds of the initial sale.
 The Bond Fund may also be compensated by receipt of a commitment fee.
 However, the Bond Fund takes the risk that the market price of the mortgage-backed security may drop below the future purchase price.
 When the Bond Fund uses a mortgage dollar roll, it is also subject to the risk that the other party to the agreement will not be able to perform.
-The Bond Fund will segregate cash and/or cash equivalents or other liquid high-grade debt securities equal in value to the securities subject to repurchase by the Fund subject to the asset segregation requirements described under "Use of Segregated and Other Special Accounts" below.
+The Bond Fund will invest only in covered rolls, which are specific types of dollar rolls for which the Bond Fund will segregate cash and/or cash equivalents or other liquid high-grade debt securities equal in value to the securities subject to repurchase by the Fund subject to the asset segregation requirements described under "Use of Segregated and Other Special Accounts" below.